pedroamarall/rest-builder/networking/README.md

 	1. Type ***more ~/.ssh/authorized_keys***.

-	1. Notice that my public key is already there.
+	1. Notice that there is already a public key there for brian.chan@liferay.com.
 It shows up in more than one line because it is a very long line, but in reality, it is all in just one line.

 	1. In a new Terminator tab, type ***osub ~/.ssh/id_rsa.pub***.
 Copy just the FIRST line.